Pavel Buráň

-Pavel Buran (born 25 April 1973) is a professional track cyclist from the Czech Republic.
+Pavel Buran (born 25 April 1973) is a Czech former professional track cyclist.
 A multiple medalist at the European Championships, Buran won a bronze medal in the Keirin in 2000.
 As a junior, he is reputed to have done a track stand in the sprint event which lasted so long, the UCI introduced time limits for which riders were allowed to remain stationary during the event.